uark-backend-class/course-materials/lectures/02-command-line/homework.md

 ### Exercise 1

-- Add an alias named `crunchy` that accomplishes the following:
+- Create an alias named `crunchy` that accomplishes the following:
   - Create a sub-directory named `crunchy` in your home directory
     - This folder should _always_ be in your home directory
   - Create a file named `peanutbutter.txt`